Nintendo Switch Sports

 is a 2022 sports simulation video game developed and published by Nintendo for the Nintendo Switch.
-It is the sequel to Wii Sports Club (2014) as part of the Wii Sports subseries, itself of the Wii series of games.
-It was released worldwide on April 29, 2022.
-The game features eight sports: volleyball, badminton, ten-pin bowling, golf, football (soccer), chambara, tennis, and basketball.
-The sports are played in a similar manner as other Wii Sports games, positioning in a way in which it resembles the actual sport.
-Alongside, multiplayer is included locally and online, which supports up to 4 players locally, and 2 players in online play alongside random matchmaking on the internet.
+It is the sequel to Wii Sports Club (2014) as part of the Wii Sports subseries, which is itself of the Wii series of games.
+The game features eight sports: volleyball, badminton, ten-pin bowling, golf, football (soccer), chambara, tennis, and basketball, which are played in a similar manner as other Wii Sports games.
+Multiplayer is included, supporting up to 4 players locally, and 2 players in online play with random matchmaking on the Internet.

-Development started shortly after the Nintendo Switch was released, when the director Yoshikazu Yamashita, and his entire development team, were directed to create a Wii Sports title for the Nintendo Switch.
-Post-release content development had setbacks, when on September 2022, golf was announced to be delayed from September to November.
-In October 2022, an update against cheating came with a bug that caused the game to crash, forcing to removal of the update alongside online servers as a whole.
+Development started shortly after the Nintendo Switch was released, when the director Yoshikazu Yamashita and his development team were asked to create a Wii Sports title for the Nintendo Switch.
+Most team members were newcomers to the series who had not worked on past Wii titles.
+The game was promoted prior to release with an online playtest in early 2022.

-Nintendo Switch Sports received generally mixed reviews from critics.
-It has sold over 16.27 million copies as of March 31, 2025, making it one of the best-selling Nintendo Switch games.
+Nintendo Switch Sports was released worldwide on April 29, 2022.
+It received mixed reviews from critics, with reviewers divided over the enjoyability of each sport.
+It was a commercial success and sold over 18.32 million copies by March 2026, making it one of the best-selling Nintendo Switch games.
+A sequel, Nintendo Switch Sports Resort, is set for release on the Nintendo Switch 2 on October 22, 2026.